GuanceCloud/datakit/internal/man/docs/en/datakit-update.md

     ```
 ---

-If the DataKit is currently in proxy mode, the proxy settings will be automatically added to the prompt command of automatic update:
+If the DataKit is currently in proxy mode, the proxy settings will be automatically added to the prompt command of automatic upgrade:

 === "Linux/macOS"